shawntabrizi/substrate-collectables-workshop/steps/2/README.md

 Follow [these installation instructions](https://docs.substrate.io/install/) to set up your development environment to work with the `polkadot-sdk`.

+If you have already set up your computer for the `polkadot-sdk`, you should make sure your rust compiler is up to date with `rustup update`.

 ### test

 To check that your code compiles successfully at each step, you can run: